 Rick Simpson has become something of a legend in the marijuana field.
 The Canadian medical marijuana activist gained fame for creating Rick Simpson Oil (RSO), which is an extremely potent weed oil product.
 It was different from other oils on the market at the time due to its enormous THC content.

-Simpson was hassled a lot by the authorities, but he never gave up his mission to help others.
+Simpson, a Canadian, was hassled a lot by the authorities, but he never gave up his mission to help others.
 Now that marijuana is federally legal in Canada, Simpson and his followers up north have less to fear from the police.
 In this article, we look at the man behind the legend – as well as everything you need to know about Rick Simpson Oil.

 Who Is Rick Simpson?

 Rick Simpson didn’t seek fame, nor did it seem particularly likely that he would find fame.
-He was a hardworking engineer with no apparent aspirations to become the poster child for marijuana oil!
-In 1997, something happened that changed the course of his life.
+He was a hardworking engineer with no apparent aspirations to become the poster child for marijuana oil.
+Then in 1997, something happened that changed the course of his life.

 One day, he was covering asbestos on a hospital’s boiler pipes with duct tape.
 Using a potent aerosol glue in poorly ventilated rooms resulted in him falling off his ladder and hitting his head.
 He was subsequently rushed to the emergency room.
-After a few hours of dizziness, he was sent home to rest.
+After a few hours of dizziness, doctors sent him home to rest.

 Hoping it was a one-off incident, he went back to work, but the dizziness returned, and again he was forced back to the ER.
-The incidents were becoming more frequent and also leaving him with an unpleasant ringing in his ears, also known as tinnitus.
+The episodes were becoming more frequent and also leaving him with an unpleasant ringing in his ears (known as tinnitus).

-He was dismayed to discover that the dizzy spells and tinnitus continued for over a year after the incident.
-Rick received prescription medication, but not only did it not help his condition, but it also made certain symptoms worse.
-One day, Rick saw a documentary which outlined the potential benefits of marijuana.
+The dizzy spells and tinnitus continued for over a year after the incident.
+Simpson received prescription medication, but not only did it not help his condition, but it also made certain symptoms worse.
+One day, Rick saw a documentary that outlined the potential benefits of marijuana.

 Eager to try something new since traditional medicine wasn’t working, Rick asked his doctor about medical marijuana but was shot down.
 He risked the wrath of the law by taking weed anyway.
 Soon enough, he experienced an improvement in his symptoms.
 However, his joy was short-lived.

-In 2003, he discovered three ominous bumps on his arm.
-Rick went to the doctor who performed a biopsy on the offending tissue.
+In 2003, Simpson discovered three ominous bumps on his arm.
+Rick went to the doctor, who performed a biopsy on the tissue.
 Unfortunately, the doctor’s suspicions were confirmed: Rick Simpson had a form of skin cancer known as basal cell carcinoma.
 Rather than rely on traditional medicine, he once again went down the cannabis route.

-On this occasion, his decision was influenced by an old study by Munson et al. It was published in the Journal of the National Cancer Institute way back in 1975.
-In it, the researchers found that THC killed cancer cells in mice.
-Rick applied potent cannabis oil to a bandage which he placed over the bumps.
+On this occasion, Simpson’s decision was influenced by an old 1975 study on the antineoplastic activity of cannabinoids.
+Researchers in the study found that the cannabinoids delta-9 THC, delta-8 THC, and CBN, retarded Lewis lung adenocarcinoma tumor growths in mice.
+Based on this information, Rick applied potent cannabis oil to a bandage, which he placed over the bumps.
 He left the bandage on for four days.

 When he took off the bandage, he was stunned by what he saw.
 The cancerous growths had vanished.
-While his doctor was skeptical, there was no turning back for Rick; he was now 100% convinced that cannabis had healing powers.
+While his doctor was skeptical, there was no turning back for Rick Simpson; he was now 100% convinced that cannabis had healing powers.

 From that point onward, Rick started growing cannabis at home and used it to create the cannabis concentrate oil now known as Rick Simpson Oil.
 Rather than taking advantage of people, he chose to give it away for free to those in real need.
-It is estimated that Rick used his oil to help over 5,000 people.
+Some estimates suggest that Rick used his oil to help over 5,000 people.

 While Canada had begun a medical marijuana program in 2001, it only offered patients access to homegrown weed or sales directly from Health Canada.
 As such, what Rick was doing attracted the attention of the authorities, who raided his home on numerous occasions.
 The Royal Canadian Mounted Police destroyed at least 2,600 of his plants.
 However, he refused to bow down and continued on his worthy mission.

-Please bear in mind that THC has psychoactive effects and you may be more sensitive to it than others.
+Also, please bear in mind that THC has psychoactive effects, and you may be more sensitive to it than others.
 High doses of THC could result in the following side effects:

 - Panic attacks